Flora and Fauna

 New Land for Old Species

 Special equipment is used to help nature along, square meter by square meter to regain the land.
-Deposited heathland soil and spreading of seed-rich cuttings help indigenous and endangered species to grow on the dump soils an example is cheddar pinks.
+Deposited heathland soil and spreading of seed-rich cuttings help indigenous and endangered species to grow on the dump soils.
+An example is cheddar pink.
 Open lands created in this way provide areas of refuge for many rare birds.

 In the renaturation of flowing waterways, parts of the original water beds are often restored, old watercourses are reactivated and typical riverine vegetation reestablished.